rozlynboutin/microbiome_helper/Random-Forest-Feature-Selection-Caution.md

     toy_example_RF_mod_top

 Which returns an out-of-bag error rate of 15%, which is much better.
 However, in this case we know that the input features are totally random and **we are overfitting the model and simply fitting noise**.
 In other words, you can't validate your model using the same data you used for training.
-For real datasets you would need an independent dataset to validate the selected features.
+For real datasets you would need an independent dataset/partition to validate the selected features.